Skip to content

 Cross-account trust relationships with owner tagsGovernance quality indicatorUp

-IAM-related incident/near-miss countOutcome signal for hardening effectivenessDown over time
+IAM-related incident and near-miss countOutcome signal for hardening effectivenessDown over time

-A mature IAM program is iterative and operational: clear ownership, safe read-only assessments, measured privilege reduction, and continuous monitoring that catches drift before it becomes incident-level risk.
+A mature IAM program is iterative and operational — clear ownership, measured privilege reduction, and continuous monitoring that catches drift before it becomes a breach.

-2. Simulate narrowed permissions in non-production or controlled test windows.
+2. Simulate narrowed permissions using IAM Access Analyzer or policy simulation tools in non-production

-3. Apply scoped changes in phases, starting with least critical workloads.
+3. Apply scoped changes in phases, starting with the least critical workloads

-4. Monitor CloudTrail and application health after each phase.
+4. Monitor CloudTrail and application health after each change

-5. Roll forward only when no critical breakage appears.
+5. Roll forward only when no auth failures or service disruptions appear

 PhaseGoalExit Criteria